 Philip Morris International (PMI) is leading a transformation in the tobacco industry to create a smoke-free future and ultimately replace cigarettes with smoke-free products to the benefit of adults who would otherwise continue to smoke, society, the company, and its shareholders.
 Following this objective and the launch of (and continued research and development into) new smoke free products, PMI's value chain is evolving rapidly and becoming more complex.
-In 2020 PMI established more ambitious targets to drive their decarbonization journey with a reduction in absolute CO_2e emissions consistent with science-based targets for a 1.5-degree scenario.
+In 2020 PMI established more ambitious targets to drive their decarbonization journey with a reduction in absolute CO2e emissions consistent with science-based targets for a 1.5-degree scenario.
 Science based targets will guide the achievement of net zero across their entire value chain (scope 1^1 , 2^2 and 3) by 2040 as announced in 2021, 10 years earlier than the previous targeted timeline.
-In order to achieve these targets, PMI have worked with carbon experts to develop a full 'Value Chain' carbon footprint model, to help measure emission reductions.
-These emissions are reported publicly on an annual basis in PMI's integrated report, its website and used to respond to investor and other enquiries such as CDP Climate Change disclosure.
+In order to achieve these targets, PMI has worked with carbon experts to develop a full 'Value Chain' carbon footprint model, to help measure emission reductions.
+These emissions are reported publicly on an annual basis in PMI's integrated report in its website and used to respond to investor and other enquiries such as CDP Climate Change disclosure.
+In 2023, PMI updated its science-based targets to align with SBTi's most recent criteria and guidance3, resulting in the classification of Scope 3 emissions into 'Forest Land and Agriculture' and 'Industrial'.
+In the same year, PMI integrated the greenhouse gas (GHG) emissions from the operations of Swedish Match (acquired in 2022), in PMI's value chain carbon accounting.
+Relevant changes and updates related to this integration are reflected in this document.